Wellness Weekends at Callaway Resort & Gardens in Pine Mountain, Georgia

 Callaway Resort & Gardens, Pine Mountain

 You might know it as a family-friendly getaway for its gardens, holiday lights and onsite accommodations, but did you know that Callaway Resort & Gardens also has wellness retreats?
-Themed retreats are held four times throughout the year with an emphasis on yoga and meditation, led by a certified instructor.
+Themed retreats are held throughout the year with an emphasis on yoga and meditation, led by a certified instructor.
 Rates include lodge accommodations.
-Check their calendar for the 2019 wellness retreats in January, April, June and September.
+Check their calendar for the 2020 wellness retreats in January, February, April, June, August, September and October.

 Dahlonega Resort and Vineyard, Dahlonega